DAOveloped/HappyNewsDAO/README.md

 - Website Updates: Module G can detect when an article has been permanently stored on Filecoin and autonomously update the HappyNews.DAO website.

 ## Challenges Faced
-During the development of the Happy News DAO project, we encountered several challenges, including:
+During the development of the Happy News DAO project, we are encountering several challenges, including:
 - Designing a fully decentralized and autonomous platform without requiring human input, except for Module E.
 - Implementing robust article verification processes to ensure authenticity and prevent AI-generated content.
 - Coordinating the integration and synchronization of multiple modules to operate seamlessly and maintain decentralization.